-The owner or occupant of any premises where a meter is installed is responsible for its care and protection from freezing, and from injury or interference.
-In case of any injury to the meter or in case of a stoppage or malfunction, the owner or occupant shall give immediate notification to the Department of Public Services.
+Any person will hold the owner or occupant of any premises where a meter is installed responsible for its care and protection from freezing, and from injury or interference.
+In case of any injury to the meter or in case of a stoppage or malfunction, the owner or occupant shall give immediate notification to the water department of Public Services.